drtoast/drtoast.com/_posts/toast-recipes/2005-12-06-white-house-apple-toast.markdown

 ---
 Apple Toast

-Source: White House Cookbook: A Selection of Original Recipes During a Period of 40 years, 1887 (recipe abbreviated)
+from "White House Cookbook: A Selection of Original Recipes During a Period of 40 years," 1887 (recipe abbreviated)

 * Six apples
 * 1 ounce butter